bjspi/WhisperTyper/README.md

 ## ⬇️ Download & Installation

-1. Clone the repository (or download the ZIP file):
+1. Clone the repository (or download the ZIP file).
+Cloning will simplify the update later on.
     ```bash
     git clone https://github.com/bjspi/WhisperTyper.git
     cd WhisperTyper